microsoftgraph/msgraph-sdk-powershell/src/Sites/Sites/docs/v1.0-beta/New-MgSiteListColumn.md

 		MaxLength = 255
 	}
 }
-New-MgSiteListColumn -SiteId $siteId -ListId $listId -BodyParameter $params
+New-MgBetaSiteListColumn -SiteId $siteId -ListId $listId -BodyParameter $params
 ```

-This example shows how to use the New-MgSiteListColumn Cmdlet.
+This example shows how to use the New-MgBetaSiteListColumn Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS